marxin/texi2rst-generated/sphinx/libiberty/function-variable-and-macro-listing.rst

 .. strsignal.c:541

-.. function:: void psignal(int signo,char *message)
+.. function:: void psignal (int signo, char *message)

   Print :samp:`{message}` to the standard error, followed by a colon, followed by the description of the signal specified by :samp:`{signo}`,